-I absolutely love visiting Orlando because it has everything I want, and whilst Orlando is well known for the many theme parks on offer, I want to share some of my favourite activities to do in Orlando without going near a theme park.
+I absolutely love visiting Orlando because it has everything I want, and whilst Orlando is well known for the many theme parks on offer, I want to share some of my favourite things to do in Orlando for adults without going near a theme park.

 There are plenty of things to do in Orlando without visiting a theme park, and these are just some of our favourites, including prices where I can remember them.